 Management

-Corticosteroids are the first line treatment of both conditions.
+Corticosteroids are the first-line treatment of both conditions.

 Other medical options where the response to steroids is inadequate:

-- Immunosuppressants (such as azathioprine)
+- Immunosuppressants (e.g., methotrexate or azathioprine)

 - IV immunoglobulins

-- Biological therapy (such as infliximab or etanercept)
+- Biological therapy (e.g., infliximab or etanercept)

-Last updated April 2019
+Last updated August 2023